QuimCrous/spring-todo/README.md

 Afterwards, we have the services where most of the API logic is located.
 We have the UserService that provides us with all the functionalities of the API, such as creating, modifying, retrieving and deleting tasks.
 This service has an interface that we use to link it to the controller so that if changes need to be made to the service later, it will not affect the controller.
 We also have a CustomUserDetailsService that serves to load user information upon login.

 Finally, we have the UserController that provides us with different endpoints to be able to use the API.
 We have the options of a REST API to retrieve, create, edit, and delete tasks.
+I have also added the option to create and delete users even though it was not a requirement of the technical test

 #### Usage